Parents & Families Virtual Parent Orientation

 Welcome to the Westmont Community!

 You may have questions now.
 What should my student pack?
 How do we pay our bill?
 Is our financial aid package complete?
 For the answers to these and many more questions, visit the Student Orientation website.
 You’ll find valuable resources to help you prepare for your student’s arrival on campus in August.
-In the coming weeks, you'll learn more about Virtual Parent Orientation on our Parent Orientation website devoted to new Westmont parents like you.
+In the coming weeks, you'll learn more about Virtual Parent Orientation on our Virtual Parent Orientation Schedule devoted to new Westmont parents like you.
 We also love grandparents and encourage them to join in on our calls and campus events.

 We invite you to join our Westmont Parents of Transfer Students & Class of 2024 Facebook Group.
 We'll post information there as we learn it and provide opportunities to ask questions and meet fellow incoming parents.

 We hope to make the transition to college as smooth as possible.
 If you have additional questions, contact us at email@example.com.
 We look forward to welcoming you to our family.

 2024 Class Verse:

 “Not by might nor by power, but by my Spirit, says the Lord Almighty.”

 - Each student will only be allowed 2 people to come to campus and move their belongings into their room.

 - If you have not received an email from the Parents Relations Office, please email firstname.lastname@example.org to update your contact information.

 - If you are traveling from a distance and will need to spend the night in Santa Barbara following your student's move-in time, visit our lodging and accommodations page for options (For information on lodging and accommodations)